Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Challenge and Motivation

-We investigate the apps from an open dataset AndroZooOpen\footnote{\url{http://knowledgezoo.xyz/AndroZooOpen/}} \cite{liu2020androzooopen}.
-From the dataset, we randomly choose 100 projects with tests and review the test part.
+We also define a metric named ``comment-code ratio'' to further illustrate such a problem, which is the ratio of the line of comments and line of code, and can be expressed as $ratio = \frac{LOC_{comment}}{LOC_{code}}$.
+If $ratio$ is higher than 0.3, the test is considered well commented.
+If $ratio$ is between (0, 0.3], the test is considered commented.
+We conduct a manual investigation on 100 randomly-selected apps from an open dataset AndroZooOpen\footnote{\url{https://github.com/SMAT-Lab/AndroZooOpen}} \cite{liu2020androzooopen}.
 The results show that only 1\% of tests are well commented.
-For the rest, 33\% have some fragmentary comments showing the test intents.
-That is to say, most (66\%) of the tests have no comments, leading to an obstacle for test understanding.
-This survey and the judgment of the completeness of test code is conducted and verified by two senior software testing experts.
+For the rest, 33\% have some fragmentary comments showing the test intentions.
+That is to say, most (66\%) of the tests have no comments, leading to an obstacle to test understanding.
+This survey and the judgment of the completeness of the test code are conducted and verified by two senior software testing engineers.
 The results show that a large majority of app developers are not used to writing comments for the test part of the project.